-Added new High Quality candids of Leighton out and about in Los Angeles on October 29, 2014.
+Added new pictures of Leighton at the ‘Life Partners’ Premiere in Los Angeles on November 18, 2014.
 Check them out!
-[HQ]

 Leighton Meester opened up about her career and personal life in the cover story for Nylon’s November issue.
 The Gossip Girl alum, 28, whose costar Blake Lively announced her first pregnancy earlier this month, secretly married hubby Adam Brody back in February, and has been seeing a lot of her other friends experience big life changes, too.